quantumsheep/chest/README.md

 # Chest
-Chest is a secure key-value vault using AES256-GCM to encrypt your data.
+Chest is a secure CLI key-value vault using AES256-GCM to encrypt your data.